Colne Valley Regional Park: Geography

 Much of the landscape is relatively flat – the lower reach of the Colne forming the centre of the park.
 Almost all the land is only 16 to 42 m AOD, with a mixture of soils, including occasionally wet, loamy soils and clayey soils, and a small amount of naturally slightly acid heath.
 Passing through the park is the Colne Valley Trail or Colne Valley Way, which forms a major section of the London Loop and connects to the Hertfordshire Way north of Watford.

 East of the village of Denham, and west of the villages of Cowley and Harefield, and the town of Uxbridge, the Colne Valley regional park contains a mixture of farmland, woodland and water, 50 mi of river and canal and over forty lakes, which help to regulate the flow of the major Thames tributary and provide fish for angling.
 The park is a regionally important place of recreation and is internationally important for wildlife.
 Large areas are open to the public or accessible through a network of paths.

 Paths stretch from Staines in the south to Rickmansworth in the north through the alluvial meadows in the valley of the River Colne.
 Popular attractions include Black Park, Chiltern Open Air Museum and the conservation area of Little Britain by the Grand Union Canal, Cowley.
+This regional park also includes the Metropolitan Site of Importance for Nature Conservation (SINC) designated by London called the Lower Colne, that supports rare aquatic plant species and includes Harmondsworth Moor Country Park.

 Elevations nearby range from 90 m AOD on steep hillsides in Harefield, Denham and Rickmansworth, to 16 m at Staines Moor.

 In the south, the area includes Staines Moor, the Staines Reservoirs and the King George VI Reservoir.
 The reservoirs support nationally important wintering populations of tufted ducks, pochard, goosander and goldeneye.